flexera-public/rightscale_cookbooks/cookbooks/rightscale/README.md

 server's repositories.
 On apt based systems this unfreezes the security repository.
 On yum based systems this unfreezes all repositories except the RightScale-Epel repository.
 Runs if the `rightscale/security_updates` input is set to "enable", otherwise this action is skipped.
 Note: once security updates are enabled they can not be disabled.

-The `rightscale::setup_security_update_monitoring` recipe installs a collectd plugin that will monitor available regular and security updates.
+The `rightscale::setup_security_update_monitoring` recipe installs a collectd plugin that will monitor available security updates.
 This plugin is always installed regardless of the input `rightscale/security_updates`.
 This plugin will add a tag `rs_monitoring:security_updates_available=true` if there are any security updates available.
 This tag will be removed once the